MatthewYong/twufo/README.md

 - No errors or warnings were found on index.css, about.css and gallery.css
 - Errors and warnings that were found are related to Bootstrap and can be ignored

+### Browser and mobile testing
+- No issues were found on Google Chrome, Mozilla Firefox and Microsoft Edge

+- No issues were found on any mobile devices

 ## Deployment
 ### GitHub Pages